 - When I want something, I’m willing to risk.

-- I have a sense of purpose and pursue goals in harmony with it.
+- I pursue goals in harmony with my purpose.

 - I’m usually optimistic.

 - I like trying new things.

 - I place more value on growth than security, money, prestige.

 - I make my own decisions, and if necessary, swim against the tide.

 - I turn crises into opportunities.

 Scoring: 6 or more “yeses” suggests you may be a Quester

 Security is an illusion.
 To prevail in changing times, strengthen Quester traits.